gharials/dev-path/docs/internet-web/web-servers.md

 !!! info
     Have a look at the [Network & Internet Basics](./network-internet-basics.md) and [Working with HTTP](./http-in-depth.md) articles as prerequisites to this article.

+The basic job of a web server is to [return HTTP responses to HTTP requests](./network-internet-basics.md#web-servers-or-http-servers).
+In other words, a web server exchanges data (requests and responses) with clients (usually browsers) over the [HTTP protocol](./network-internet-basics.md#the-http-protocol).
+This simple task is the foundation of how websites work.
+It is the idea behind very complex websites like Facebook, Google, and Wikipedia and mobile applications like WhatsApp, Instagram, and Twitter.

 ## How an HTTP server serves websites

 HTTP responses may contain many types of contents in their bodies and the content's type is indicated by the `Content-Type` header.
 Websites are nothing but a particular type of HTTP response that contains an HTML document in its body and its `Content-Type` header is set to `text/html`.
 A browser knows how to render an HTML page.
 An HTML page may refer to some other resources in it, like images, fonts, stylesheets, scripts, etc. After downloading a page, browsers download all resources associated with the page by separate automatic subsequent requests.